-- Public Draft anticipated April 2022.

-- Final Draft anticipated September 2022.

-- This is a 2022 CVFPP Update supporting document; it does not require CVFPB adoption.
+- Public draft available May 2022. - CVFPP Technical Analyses Summary Report and appendices available November 2022. - This is a 2022 CVFPP Update supporting document; it does not require CVFPB adoption.

-B3.3.6 Merced River Basin Flood-MAR Reconnaissance Study Technical Memorandum
+B.3.3.6 Merced River Basin Flood-MAR Reconnaissance Study Technical Memorandum

 DWR, in partnership with the Merced Irrigation District, is studying the use of flood waters for managed aquifer recharge (Flood-MAR) to reduce flood risk, increase supply reliability, support groundwater sustainability, and enhance ecosystems in the Merced River Basin.
 The Merced River Flood-MAR Reconnaissance Study is exploring the feasibility and effectiveness of Flood-MAR concepts under current conditions and the vulnerability of water management to a range of potential climate change futures.
-The study will quantify potential flood risk reduction benefits of conjunctive management of surface and groundwater in the Merced River Basin and Merced Streams Group and the results will inform future CVFPP analyses and recommendations.
+The study will quantify potential flood risk reduction benefits of conjunctive management of surface and groundwater in the Merced River Basin and Merced Streams Group, and the results will inform future CVFPP analyses and recommendations.
 Further, the study will quantify the benefits of floodplain restoration actions and explore conjunctive-use strategies and infrastructure improvements that provide water supply benefits.
-The study results will be presented in a series of TMs that will be released through the end of 2022.
+The study results will be presented in a series of TMs that will be released beginning in early 2023

-- Draft TM is anticipated to be available by the end of 2022. - This is a 2022 CVFPP Update supporting document; it does not require CVFPB adoption. - B3.3.7 2022 Outcome-Based Performance Tracking and Adaptive Management Framework Technical Memorandum
+- Draft TM is anticipated to be available early 2023. - This is a 2022 CVFPP Update supporting document; it does not require CVFPB adoption.

+B.3.3.7 2022 Outcome-Based Performance Tracking and Adaptive Management Framework Technical Memorandum

 The Outcome-Based Performance Tracking and Adaptive Management Framework TM describes an approach and framework for performance tracking and adaptive management that supports the 2022 CVFPP Update.
-It builds on and advances a performance tracking and adaptive management approach that was initially developed as part of the CVFPP 2017 Update, identifying flood-specific intended outcomes aligned to societal values, indicators, and the metrics and means by which measurements take place.
-It also considers and identifies the potential to incorporate data from existing databases and systems that track flood system performance and condition, progress on attainment of Conservation Strategy measurable objectives, and implementation of multi-benefit projects.
+It builds on and advances a performance tracking and adaptive management approach that was initially developed as part of the 2017 CVFPP Update, identifying flood-specific intended outcomes aligned to societal values, indicators, and the metrics and means by which measurements take place.
+It also considers and identifies the potential to incorporate data from existing databases and systems that track flood system performance and condition, progress on achievement of Conservation Strategy measurable objectives, and implementation of multi-benefit projects.

-- Final Draft anticipated October 2022. - This is a 2022 CVFPP Update supporting document; it does not require CVFPB adoption.
+- 2022 Outcome-Based Performance Tracking and Adaptive Management Framework TM anticipated December 2022. - This is a 2022 CVFPP Update supporting document; it does not require CVFPB adoption.

-B3.3.8 CVFPP Engagement Record
+B.3.3.8 CVFPP Engagement Record

 The CVFPP Engagement Record catalogues and describes the communication and engagement activities to support and complement technical and planning processes implemented through the CVFPP.
 The CVFPP Engagement Record's central focus is on the program's efforts to complete the 2022 CVFPP Update and all the supporting documents for the 2022 CVFPP Update.
 The CVFPP Engagement Record includes a comprehensive list of all events, meetings, and other activities that supported gaining the input and participation necessary to produce a plan that reflects the needs and desires of those affected by and responsible for managing flood risk in the Sacramento and San Joaquin valleys of California's Central Valley.
-Finally, the Draft CVFPP Engagement Record summarizes engagement activities from 2019 through December 2021.
-The Final Draft CVFPP Engagement Record is anticipated to include additional engagements from January 2022 through CVFPP adoption.
+Finally, the CVFPP Engagement Record summarizes engagement activities from 2019 through November 2022.

-- Final Draft anticipated September 2022. - This is a 2022 CVFPP Update supporting document; it does not require CVFPB adoption.
+- CVFPP Engagement Record available November 2022. - This is a 2022 CVFPP Update supporting document; it does not require CVFPB adoption.

-B3.3.9 Contributing Authors and Workgroup Members List
+B.3.3.9 Contributing Authors and Workgroup Members List